Quantum Mechanics in Terms of Realism

-and the realistic interpretation is again that these relations and the non\-com\-mut\-a\-ti\-v\-i\-ty of the operators express correlations between properties (the ranges $\Delta A$ and $\Delta B)$ of wavepackets.
+A classical analogy may help: Consider a certain amount of dough of any form.
+Then shape a tower ("experimental arrangement").
+Let its height ($"\Delta x"$) be large.
+Then its base ($"\Delta p"$) is small.
+Alternatively shape a pancake.
+Its height is small, but its base is large.
+And you cannot shape a tower and a pancake with the same procedure.
+The relations (1.2) may be generalized to any two quantities which are represented by noncommuting Hermitean operators {\emph A} and B \cite{Schr30a}, \cite{Rob29}

+and our realist interpretation is essentially the same as that of the original Heisenberg relations.
 This interpretation is independent of whether the operators have discrete or continuous eigenvalues.
 For example, the relation between the components of angular momentum

 means that the particle which is an eigenpacket of $l_{z} (\neq 0)$ cannot at the same time be an eigenpacket of $l_{x}$ and $l_{y}$, rather it has the finite ranges $\Delta l_{x}$ and $\Delta l_{y}$.
 When the same packet in an appropriate physical situation changes into an eigenpacket of $l_{x}$, say, then its range $\Delta x$ shrinks to zero while it acquires the finite ranges $\Delta l_{y}$ and $\Delta l_{z}$.